pjotrp/deploy/README.md

     sheepdog_run.rb -v -c 'find . -iname "*" -mtime -2 -print|grep bin'

 where `grep` generates a return value.

+## Monitor a web service

+This can easily be done with curl and grep:

+    sheepdog_run.rb -c 'curl https://thebird.nl/|grep Pjotr'

 ## Monitor the monitor